 LOCATED IN GREEN BAY, WISCONSIN

-Open Heart Mindfulness Community is a Buddhist Sangha (community of practitioners) that come together to support one another in the practice of mindfulness in the spirit of Thich Nhat Hanh, a Zen Buddhist monk, poet, and peace activist.
+Open Heart Mindfulness Community is a community of practitioners who support one another in the practice of mindfulness in the spirit of Thich Nhat Hanh, a Zen Buddhist monk, poet, and peace activist.
+With mindfulness, we can live fully in the present moment and help bring peace, clarity, and insight to whatever spiritual tradition or religion we may practice.
 We study and practice teachings from Thich Nhat Hanh and other Buddhist and mindfulness teachers in an environment that fosters compassion, loving kindness, understanding, and inclusiveness in order to nurture individuals, families, society, and a healthy planet.

-To learn more about the practices that we share together, please see our mindfulness teachings page.
+To learn more about the practices that we share together, please contact us contact form or see our mindfulness teachings page.

 We have an email list to send out important announcements and events.
 If you would like to be on our email list please send us an email at firstname.lastname@example.org, or fill out the contact form and request to be added to our email list.

 Parking is available in the circle drive in front of the building, and there is additional parking in the rear.
 Overflow should use the Kress Center lot.
 The Mauthe Center is #16 on this campus map.